Endear

 Phase 1: Define Your North Star (Weeks 1-2)

-- Identify your key stakeholders early: You'll need buy-in from operations, IT, customer service, and finance.
-Each group brings a different perspective that will strengthen your pilot design.
+• Identify your key stakeholders early: You'll need buy-in from operations, IT, customer service, and finance.

-- Choose your pilot scope carefully: If you're testing AI solutions for inventory management, pick one product category in one location.
-If it's customer service, focus on one type of inquiry or one communication channel.
+• Choose your pilot scope carefully: If you're testing AI solutions for inventory management, pick one product category in one location.
+For clienteling, choose your highest-potential customer segment at one flagship store.

 Phase 2: Assemble Your A-Team (Weeks 2-3)